Variable Annuity, Life Insurance, and Premium Financing Misconduct Claims

 Common Misconduct Patterns

 Unsuitable recommendations.
-Variable annuities are generally inappropriate for investors who need access to their money in the near term, who already hold their assets in tax-deferred accounts (where the annuity's tax deferral adds nothing), or whose risk tolerance and time horizon don't match the product.
+Insurance products with long surrender schedules and high internal costs are generally inappropriate for investors who need access to their money in the near term, who already hold their assets in tax-deferred accounts (where additional tax deferral adds nothing), or whose risk tolerance and time horizon don't match the product.
 FINRA Rule 2330 imposes specific suitability requirements on variable annuity sales, and brokers and firms regularly fail to meet them.

 Switching and replacement fraud.
 A broker recommends surrendering an existing annuity (often paying a surrender charge in the process) and putting the proceeds into a new annuity that pays the broker a fresh commission.
 Unless there is a clear, demonstrable benefit to the customer, this kind of "1035 exchange" or "switch" is presumptively unsuitable and a longstanding focus of FINRA enforcement.